260 Participants Needed

 The trial does not specify if participants must stop taking their current medications, but children taking psychotropic medications (except for stimulant medication for ADHD) are excluded.
 If your child is on such medications, they may not be eligible to participate.

-Is reading tutoring safe for children?
+What prior data suggests that this reading tutoring intervention is safe for children?

 LE